gupmoh/api-spec/medical-report/get-patient-institutes.md

   - fhirEnabledYn (string): Indicates if FHIR is enabled ('N' for no).
   - estTypeCode (integer): Establishment type code.
   - estNameNls (string): Localized name of the establishment.
-  - newAppYn (string): Indicates if new appointments are available ('Y' for yes).
-  - reschAppYn (string): Indicates if rescheduling is available ('Y' for yes).

 ### Error/Other Responses